 We encourage you to take action.
 Here’s how you can participate:

 Share Unifor’s updated campaign page to Fix Employment Insurance.
-Encourage members and co-workers to use this new campaign landing page to Sign the Petition and demand permanent EI reform now, call your Member of Parliament, and tweet at Decision Makers!
+Encourage members and co-workers to use this campaign landing page to demand permanent EI reform now, call your Member of Parliament, and tweet at Decision Makers!

 Every day, Unifor members work hard to produce and deliver products and services that are used by people across the country and around the world.
 With more than 315,000 members spread out over 20 different sectors of the economy, Unifor’s impact on the daily lives of people in Canada is truly vast.
 Use this directory to find many of the proudly made Unifor products and services that you can use in your life.